Shopify/polaris-viz/packages/polaris-viz-native/README.md

 # Polaris Viz

-Polaris Viz is a data visualization React component library.
+Polaris Viz Native is a data visualization react native component library.
 It was built to help Shopify merchants better understand their data.

 ## Status